terrastruct/d2/docs/INSTALL.md

 and we recommend doing the same with manually installed releases so that you know where the release directory is for easy uninstall.

+> warn: Our binary releases aren't fully portable like normal Go binaries due to the C
+> dependency on v8go for executing dagre.

 ## From source